Midjourney Wants Studios to Show Their AI Cards

 Midjourney asking for transparency is, in a weird way, asking for the same thing a lot of us want from this whole ecosystem.
 Just be honest about what you are doing.
 The double standard of large players adopting AI behind closed doors while litigating against its public availability feels like something that needs to be called out.

-I will be keeping a close eye on how this discovery process unfolds.
+How this discovery process unfolds is worth close attention.
 If the studios have to actually show their hand, what comes out could reshape how the rest of this AI legal wave plays out across creative industries.